 Is there a limit to the number of smart plugs I can connect to Sense?

-The number of smart plugs is limited by Wi-Fi network bandwidth.
-Typical Sense users can use at least 20 smart plugs without issue.
+The number of smart plugs is limited primarily by Wi-Fi network bandwidth.
+Typical Sense users can use about 20 smart plugs without issue.
 Note that each used plug of the TP-Link HS300 smart strip counts as 1 smart plug.

 What are the differences between On, Off, and Idle?

 There are three states associated with smart plugs: On, Off, and Idle.
 “On” means that Sense has detected that the device is active.
 “Off” means that it’s inactive, and drawing zero or nearly zero watts.
 “Idle” means that Sense has detected that the device is drawing significant power, but doesn’t seem to be active right now.
 For example, a TV might draw 5 watts while idle, but 200 watts when on.

 This can be particularly useful to know since some devices we assume are off are actually constantly drawing energy.
 Learning the amount of constant idle energy draw can help you decide if it’s worth completely unplugging a device or not.

 I’m getting too many timeline notifications for a smart plug

 Because of the new “idle” state, smart plugs can have transitions that appear more often in your timeline than other devices.
 This could potentially be annoying if you have a device that automatically transitions between states very frequently, and clogs up your timeline.
 To avoid this, you can turn off timeline items for that specific device under Device Settings > Manage on the Devices screen.

 The “idle” wattage threshold for my smart plug appears to be incorrect (too low/high)

 Sense has certain logic rules in place to determine if a smart plug device should have an idle state, and if so, what the wattage threshold is for that idle state.
 This logic won’t always be perfect, and over time we hope to improve it.
 The more Sense users who connect with smart plugs, the better data we will have to make this logic better.